 Where possible we always recommend that people read up on the original sources of information and ideas.

-This post is not based on any specific books, but has been informed by a mix of work related experience and sources from around the internet.
-An interesting summary of the framework, which focuses on the creation of a public health intervention, has been created by the University of Kansas as part of their Community Tool Box.
+This post is not based on any specific books.
+We have written it based on a mix of work related experience and sources from around the internet.
+University of Kansas have written an interesting summary of the framework as part of their Community Tool Box.
+It focuses on the creation of a public health intervention.
 You can read more here.

 If you see any errors on this page or have any feedback, please contact us.